Showing posts sorted by date for query whole foods. Sort by relevance Show all posts

 Over the past few years, we have seen a number of food products containing THC, especially beverages and gummies.
 These products came about from a loophole in the 2018 Farm Bill that "that allowed hemp-derived products containing tetrahydrocannabinol, or THC to be sold."

-Congress decided to close this loophole and enacts stricter rules for hemp specifically a much lower limit for THC, the chemical that gives marijuana its psychological effects.
+Congress decided to close this loophole and enacts stricter rules to ban products with THC, and with this set a much lower limit for THC, the chemical that gives marijuana its psychological effects.
 The bill will ban any products with more than 0.4 milligrams of THC.

 USA TODAY